ethack/docker-vpn/Readme.md

 The following VPN clients are currently available.
 I may add more if I find the need.
 - `openvpn` provides an OpenVPN client.
 - `openconnect` provides a Cisco AnyConnect or Juniper Pulse client.

+You'll need docker installed to use this project.
+Here are [install instructions](https://docs.docker.com/install/), just pick your OS.
+Or you can use `curl -fsSL https://get.docker.com -o get-docker.sh | sh` if you have a supported linux distro and like to live dangerously with `curl | sh`.

 ### Build